ASCOMInitiative/ASCOMLibrary/README.md

 * ASCOM.Tools - A set of CrossPlatform tools for logging, settings and conversions.

 # ToDo
-* Close open notes / issues.
-There is a readme in each folder with the notes for each project
 * Test on Windows, Linux and MacOS (only minimally tested in MacOS)